Myopia Control

 Follow-Up

-Depending on the child's rate of progression and the myopia treatment(s) prescribed, patients will be asked to follow up frequently to measure their prescription and the axial length of the eye.
+Depending on the child’s rate of progression and the myopia treatment(s) prescribed, patients will be asked to follow up frequently to measure their prescription and the axial length of the eye so that adjustments in therapy can be made as needed.
 Most patients follow up every 4 to 6 months.

 Our Myopia Treatments